Environmental Issue Committee

 Climate change countermeasures and the realization of a recycling-oriented society are important issues that all industries cannot avoid.
 Particularly for the pharmaceutical industry, which contributes to people's lives and health, addressing environmental issues is fundamental to upholding its mission of providing a stable supply of medicines and supporting the trust society places in it.
-The "Study Group on Environmental Issues," which was established in 2022, will play a central role in this effort.
+The Environmental Issue Committee, which was established in 2022, will play a central role in this effort.
 It is working as the core of the industry's unified effort to tackle this difficult issue.
-We asked Satoru Arima, Chairman of the Environmental Issues Study Group, about the challenges facing the pharmaceutical industry, specific initiatives, and future prospects.
+We asked Satoru Arima, Chairperson of the Environmental Issue Committee, about the challenges facing the pharmaceutical industry, specific initiatives, and future prospects.

 What We Can Do for the Health of Humankind and the Planet